sfvicente/RestApiBestPractices/Docs/Pagination.md

 <br><br>

-### Consider using pagination tokens for large datasets.
+### Consider using pagination tokens for large datasets
 For large datasets, consider implementing pagination tokens to improve performance and provide a more stable set of results.
 This involves returning a token in the response that the client can use to retrieve the next set of results.
 Tokens ensure that clients receive a stable set of results, even if the underlying data changes between requests.